sharsulkar/H1B_LCA_outcome_prediction/reports/notes/journal.md

 ## Journal to store day-to-day notes, important observations, thoughts and misc.
+### 1/8/21 -
+#### approx time spent - 3h
+Sidenote - Gitpod.io has a 50hr/month usage limit for free mode so did not want to waste it on editing notes and documents.
+Found and moved to dillinger.io for editing .md documents for this project.
+Looks like a simple online md editor which I can use from anywhere to edit and syncup notes and documents from github, will give it a try and hope it works.

+##### Today I Learned -
+1. Dataframe column can be updated using a series object using df.update(series) if the series and column name to be updated have the same name.
+2. Pandas has a to_datetime method to convert a column into datetime. individual parts of datetime can then be extracted using the .dt.tp_period('D'/'M'/'Y').
+3.

 ### 1/7/21 -
 #### approx time spent - 2.5h
 Continued working on coding the core functionality in python for **LCA data**.
 Almost finished coding the core functionality of the feature engineering steps, still 1-2 features have to be implemented.

 ### 1/6/21 -
 #### approx time spent - 3h